PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 Stage II-IV, clinically annotated HGS-OvCa and matched normal samples were retrieved.
 Patients were selected to match the demographic and epidemiological attributes of the typical population diagnosed with disease.
 Patients had all been treated with platinum and most with taxane prior to surgery.

 #### Microarray analysis
-Three microarray platforms were utilized to interrogate mRNA expression across tumor samples (Table I).
+Three microarray platforms were utilized to interrogate mRNA expression across tumor samples (Table 1).
 Though experimental protocols were specific to each microarray platform, in general, total mRNA for each tumor/matched normal pair were assayed to derive normalized gene expression differences.

-**Table I. Characterization platforms used and data produced**
+**Table 1.
+Characterization platforms used and data produced**

 | Data Type                   | Platforms                   | Cases  |
  ---------------------------- | --------------------------- | -------